New York Academy of Medicine

 - Region: Statewide

 - Region: Outside New York State

 - Website: http://www.nyam.org/

-Under this grant, NYAM will develop an evaluation toolkit and resource guide for ECHO users working across multiple health conditions and settings.
-Specifically, the toolkit and guide will assist users with conducting process evaluations, measuring ECHO’s impact, determining the business case for the project, and assessing clinic sustainability to implement the model.
-The guide will highlight case studies of completed ECHO evaluations and highlight previous evaluation methods and metrics.
-In each section of the guide, resources available through the ECHO community, as well as external sources that facilitate evaluation and return-on-investment activities, will be outlined.
-Once developed, the toolkit can serve as a key component of Project ECHO’s global replication and expansion strategy.
+Under this grant, NYAM developed an evaluation toolkit and resource guide for ECHO users working across multiple health conditions and settings.
+Specifically, the toolkit and guide assists users with conducting process evaluations, measuring ECHO’s impact, determining the business case for the project, and assessing clinic sustainability to implement the model.
+The guide highlights case studies of completed ECHO evaluations and highlight previous evaluation methods and metrics.
+In each section of the guide, resources are available to the ECHO community, as well as external sources that facilitate evaluation and return-on-investment activities, will be outlined.
+The toolkit can serve as a key component of Project ECHO’s global replication and expansion strategy.

 View the toolkit "Project ECHO® Evaluation 101: A Practical Guide For Evaluating Your Program."